siennabienna/studio_project/README.md

 ```
 The code that draws the window is separated from the code that opens it so that when a window is closed, the canvas with the drawing of the desktop can be refreshed and all the backgrounds of the windows that are open can be re-drawn, without also re-doing all the operations on the buttons or the actual behaviour of the window.

-I did this by using the variable `isPaintOpen` in an `if` statement to know whether or not to draw the background in the fuction `refreshDesktop`.
+I did this by using the variable `isPaintOpen` in an `if` statement to know whether or not to draw the background in the function `refreshDesktop`.
 I got the idea of seperating opening the window and drawing the window because the code for MS Paint needs to create a reference to the webcam everytime the window is opened.
 I thought that would be too computationally expensive to do everytime the desktop is refreshed.

 ```js
 function refreshDesktop() {